calio/lua-capnproto/README.md

 [Cap’n Proto](http://kentonv.github.io/capnproto/index.html) is an insanely fast data interchange format and capability-based RPC system.

-Lua-capnproto is a pure lua implementation of capnproto based on luajit.
+Lua-capnproto is a pure lua implementation of capnproto based on `luajit`.

 This project is still under early development and is not production-ready.